 Emergency Preparedness Trainings:

-The Emergency Management Services Office offers a variety of trainings on personal emergency preparedness, preparedness at work and how staff/faculty can get involved.
+Emergency Management offers a variety of trainings on personal emergency preparedness, preparedness at work and how staff/faculty can get involved.
 It also provides online resources on basic emergency preparedness, emergency codes, emergency plans, active shooter situations and communication plans.